Skip to Main Content Skip to Footer Content

 The ramp incline

 Although short ramps might look more appealing in terms of pricing, weight and size, they can lead to steeper inclines and potential injury or damage when used in the wrong setting.
-Because snowmobiles are long and have a track, the more connection they can have with the ramp, the better – otherwise you might high-center at the top, or not be able to make it on the ramp at all.
-When loading up a trailer, we recommend a 5-foot long trailer ramp or 6.5-long trailer ramp, depending on height of your trailer.
-If you prefer to load your sled into your pickup bed, use a 7.5-foot long ramp to ensure you have an appropriate incline.
+Because snowmobiles are longer and connect to the ground in more places than other equipment, the more connection they need to have with the ramp at the least amount of incline.
+Otherwise, they run the risk of high-centering at the top, or not be able to make it on the ramp at all.

 Stud protectors